 Sampling is a render option in the Cycles X rendering engine.
 It determines the number of light computations required to render a scene.
 As the sample count increases, the precision of the light calculations improves.
 This results in a cleaner render but also an increased render time.

 Having a higher sample count is usually beneficial.
 But there’s a point where more samples are barely noticeable.
 Conducting a performance test will help determine the best sample count for clean and fast render.

 In Blender 3D, you can configure the most samples, least samples, noise threshold, and time limit.

 Navigate to Render Properties > Sampling > Render to adjust the sample counts.
 Set the Max Samples value to 500 samples and increase until satisfied with the quality of the render.

 Tip #19: Use Vagon to Reduce Rendering Times at Blender

 Vagon provides you a personal cloud computer with powerful hardware.
 That means you can run intensive software like Blender even from a laptop so long as you have a stable internet connection.

-Vagon’s cloud-based computers come with up to 4 x 16GB CUDA and OptiX activated Nvidia GPUs and 192GB of RAM, allowing you to turbo-charge your rendering process so you can save both time and energy.
+Vagon’s cloud-based computers come with up to 48 cores, 4 x 24GB RTX enabled Nvidia GPUs and 192GB of RAM, allowing you to turbo-charge your rendering process so you can save both time and energy.